jcr0916-hue/federatedrepublic/docs/CONSTITUTIONAL-DESIGN-PRINCIPLES.md

 *Standing example: Civic Consul and Legat Consul incapacity procedures should mirror one another where the constitutional problem is the same, with differences only where the offices' roles or succession structures actually require them.*
+*Live instance found 19.09, in exactly that place.* §2.5(6)(iii) and §2.9(6)(iii) now reach the same outcome on the same problem — a tie on equal continuous service resolves to the oldest by age — but by two different architectures. §2.9 states the rule directly and self-executingly; §2.5 routes through statute, with the age rule as a floor behind it.
+Same function, same result, two procedural shapes.
+The divergence is an artifact of the order they were drafted and amended in, not a difference in role or risk, which is precisely what this test is for.
+Worth deciding whether they should be made to match.
+*Pass example, same review.* The three Monitor Generals are selected three different ways — the LM nominated by the SC, the EM jointly by the two Speakers, the JM by public lottery.
+That divergence is principled rather than arbitrary: §9.1 requires each Monitor be "selected by bodies other than those it oversees," and each method is what that constraint produces for its branch.
+A textbook case of difference reflecting constitutional purpose.

 ### 12. Procedural Familiarity  [CORE]
 **Canonical form:** constitutional procedures should reuse familiar actors, thresholds, stages, and